gschmutz/kafka-workshop/04b-working-with-avro-avdl-and-java/README.md

 }
 ```

-This represent the Notification message.
+This represent the Notification object.

 We will use another schema to define the `NotificationSentEvent` event and import the `Notification` object.
+Create a new file `NotificationSentEvent-v1.avdl` in the `avdl` folder and add the folllowing schema defintion:

 ```
 @namespace("com.trivadis.kafkaws.avro.v1")